2025 Solar Incentives Guide for Warr Acres, OK - Tax Credits & Rebates

 Federal Solar Incentives

-Curious how the ITC might apply to your specific situation?
+Wondering how the ITC applies to your specific situation?
 Reach out to your local Warr Acres solar panel installer to get more information.

-More information about the new Inflation Reduction Act can be found here.
-Your local Warr Acres solar panel installers are the best people to answer your questions regarding the new Clean Energy Credit and how it will apply to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local Warr Acres solar panel installer can answer your questions and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives